 - Creating HDR images

-- Exporting and sharing HDR images on the web (JXL and AVIF)
+- Exporting and sharing HDR images on the web (AVIF)

 - HDR conversions from 8-bit JPG (MidJourney, etc)